DanKluger/PTDBoot/README.md

 # PTDBoot

-PTDBoot is an R package containing methods conducting leveraging large scale machine learning predictions in downstream statistical inference when a small number of labelled calibration samples is available.
-The has functions implementing the Predict-Then-Debias bootstrap algorithms and its extensions from the paper referenced below.
+PTDBoot is an R package containing methods conducting leveraging large scale machine learning predictions in downstream statistical inference when a small number of labelled calibration samples are available.
+The package has functions that implement the Predict-Then-Debias bootstrap algorithms and its extensions from the paper referenced below.

 # Installation and tutorial